DJCordhose/ecmascript-2015-iojs/README.md

 sendMessage('Keep on rocking!', 'Lemmy', 'Ozzy', 'Angus');
 ```

-*Caution: Unfortunately, rest parameters do not work in combination with arrow functions.*
+*Caution: Unfortunately, rest parameters do not work in combination with arrow functions in `io.js`, yet.*

 (Note that ES6 also introduces the spread operator that also starts with `...`.
 This operator is currently not supported by iojs)

 ### Promise

 Promises are a general concept to chain together operations in asynchronous or deferred scenarios.
-A typical example would be a call to a server or a timed or background operation.
+A typical example would be a call to a server or a timed execution or a background calculation.

-First we create such a promise that carries out a deferred operation after one second.
+As an example, we first create such a promise that carries out a deferred operation after one second.

 ```JavaScript
 const promise = new Promise((resolve, reject) => {